 Fuels Affected: Electricity

-Decision/Action Type: Retrofit (RET)
+Decision/Action Type: Retrofit

 Program Delivery Type: Prescriptive

 Deemed Savings Type: Deemed savings calculation

 Savings Methodology: Engineering algorithms and estimates

 Measure Description

 This measure applies to the installation of weather stripping or door sweeps on entrance and exit doors for a contained, pressurized space.
 Entrance and exit doors often leave clearance gaps to allow for proper operation.
 The gaps around the doors allow for the infiltration of unconditioned air into the building, adding to the cooling and heating load of the HVAC system.
 Weatherstripping and door sweeps are designed to be installed along the bottom and jambs of exterior doors to prevent air infiltration to conditioned space.